ManthanUgemuge/music-player/README.md

 # Music-Player
-A Simple Application for playing Music.
-(Some component not working)
+A Simple Application for playing Music. (not working in-progress)

 ## About the Project
 Music Playing Application